 Why is that?
 The answer is in anatomy.
 The lining of the anus is much thinner than the vagina, so it can be damaged much more easily.
 That makes it much more vulnerable to infection.

-How to lower your risk: Using extra thick condoms and lots of lubrication can lower your odds of HIV and other infections.
+How to lower your risk: Make sure you are using condoms correctly to lower the risk of them breaking from friction.
+Lots of lubrication can help as well.
 But you’re still vulnerable to certain STDs when you have anal sex.

 Sex and Drugs